charnley/blog/_drafts/2025-12-21-automated-tutorial-recording-playwright.md

 If tutorials require human recording, they will not scale.

+Small teams doesn't always write the best test suite unit tests is possible but if user actions are required and especially user auth this can be tricky to program, hence playwright

+Since we anyway will want to test what we want to test and what we want to document is usually the same thing might as well do a multi-kill here or as managers would say, do more with less

 I got the idea from a champion user who recorded his actions then he used microsoft to do text-to-speech.